3manuek/3manuek.github.io/_posts/2017-03-09-FDW-overhead.markdown

 ## Reproducing the test

-Populating _pgbench_ tables:
+Populating _pgbench_ tables within an scale of 100:

 ```sh
 /usr/lib/postgresql/9.6/bin/pgbench -p5434 -i -s100 source
 ```

-Creating the schema on the databases from which the FDW are called (external and localfdw):
+Creating the schema on the databases from which the FDW are called (external, external_ro and localfdw):

+[Snippet 1]

 ```sql
 CREATE SERVER source_server FOREIGN DATA WRAPPER postgres_fdw